aleksei-berezkin/fluent-streams/README.md

 * If an operation needs to create an intermediate array (for example [sort()](https://aleksei-berezkin.github.io/fluent-streams-docs/interfaces/stream.html#sort)), the next step reuses it as a modifiable input array
 * The lib is very heavily tested
-    * Much of edge cases like empty or null/undefined inputs are checked
+    * Much of edge cases like empty or null/undefined inputs are thoroughly checked
-    * Methods like `takeRandom` are checked to yield an expected result distribution
+    * Methods with randomicity are checked to yield an even distribution
-    * Each test runs multiple times, including consecutive executions of the same stream (possibly modifying input data between runs), which makes sure streams are indeed stateless.
+    * Each test runs multiple times, and these runs include: consecutive executions of the same stream (optional), modifying inputs between runs, querying iterator after exhaustion, using different stream implementations in multiple combinations — everything to make sure stream fully obeys its own contract and iteration protocol.

 ## Benchmarks
 Fluent Streams is compared to the native JS Array and two other popular very similar libs.
 Because each lib is specific,